6zHAOyi/BadVision/README.md

 ### MiniGPT
-2. Download MiniGPT from [official repository].
+2. Download MiniGPT from [official repository](https://github.com/Vision-CAIR/MiniGPT-4/tree/main).
 Change the path to your encoder parameters in `MiniGPT-4/models/eva_vit.py`.
 And then following the steps in [repo] to complete all you configs including path to your benchmarks.
 ```
 vison_encoder_path = path_to_your_eva_vit
 ```